Robust agents learn causal world models: Introduction

 The main result of this paper is to answer this question by showing that, \begin{quote}

 \emph{Any agent capable of adapting to a sufficiently large set of distributional shifts must have learned a causal model of the data generating process.} \end{quote}

 Here, adapting to a distributional shift means learning a policy that satisfies a regret bound following an intervention on the data generating process---for example, changing the distribution of features or latent variables.
-On the one hand, a causal model of the data generating process can be used to identify regret-bounded policies following a distributional shift (sufficiency), with more accurate causal models allowing lower regret policies to be identified.
+It is known that a causal model of the data generating process can be used to identify regret-bounded policies following a distributional shift (sufficiency), with more accurate models allowing lower regret policies to be found.
 We prove the converse (necessity)---given regret-bounded policies for a large set of distributional shifts, we can learn an approximate causal model of the data generating process, with the approximation becoming exact for optimal policies.
-Hence, learning a causal model of the data generating process is both necessary and sufficient for robust adaptation.
+Hence, learning a causal model of the data generating process is necessary for robust adaptation.

-This equivalence has consequences for a number of fields and questions.
+This has consequences for a number of fields and questions.
 For one, it implies that causal identification laws also constrain domain adaptation.
-For example, we show that adapting to covariate and label shifts in simple supervised learning tasks is only possible if the causal relations between features and labels can be identified from the training data---a non-trivial causal discovery problem.
+For example, we show that adapting to covariate and label shifts is only possible if the causal relations between features and labels can be identified from the training data---a non-trivial causal discovery problem.
 This provides further theoretical justification for causal representation learning \citep{scholkopf2021toward}, showing that learning causal representations is necessary for achieving strong robustness guarantees.
 Our result also implies that we can learn causal models from adaptive agents.
-We demonstrate this by solving a causal discovery task on synthetic data by observing the policy of an agent that satisfies a regret bound under distributional shifts.
-More speculatively, it suggests that causal models could play a role in emergent capabilities.
-Agents trained to minimise a loss function across many domains are incentivized to learn a causal world model, which could enable them to solve a much larger set of decision tasks they were not explicitly trained on.
+We demonstrate this by solving a causal discovery task on synthetic data by observing the policy of a regret-bounded agent under distributional shifts.
+More speculatively, our results suggest that causal models could play a role in emergent capabilities.
+Agents trained to minimise a loss function across many domains are incentivized to learn a causal world model, which could in turn enable them to solve a much larger set of decision tasks they were not explicitly trained on.

 \paragraph{Outline of paper.} In \Cref{section: preliminaries} we introduce concepts from causality and decision theory used to derive our results.
 We present our main theoretical results in \Cref{section: main theorem} and discuss their interpretation in terms of adaptive agents, transfer learning and causal inference.
 In \Cref{section: interpretation} we discuss limitations, as well as implications for a number of fields and open questions.
 In section \ref{section: related work} we discuss related work including transportability \citep{bareinboim2016causal} and the causal hierarchy theorem \citep{bareinboim2022pearl}, and recent empirical work on emergent world models.
 In \Cref{appendix: simplified proof} we describe experiments applying our theoretical results to causal discovery problems.